Floorp-Projects/Floorp/toolkit/components/telemetry/docs/index.rst

-There are two main ways of gathering data, Desktop Telemetry - documented here - which is used in Firefox Desktop and `Glean <https://docs.telemetry.mozilla.org/concepts/glean/glean.html>`__ which is Mozilla’s newer telemetry framework and used for example in Firefox on Android.
+There are two main ways of gathering data, Desktop Telemetry - documented here - which is used in Firefox Desktop and `Glean <https://docs.telemetry.mozilla.org/concepts/glean/glean.html>`__ which is Mozilla’s newer telemetry framework and used in all Mozilla projects needing data collection.
 Information which is gathered is called a probe in Desktop Telemetry or a metric in Glean.
 The data is being sent in so-called pings.
 When pings cannot be sent immediately, caching is implemented as well.

-This means, client-side the main building blocks are:

-* :doc:`data collection <collection/index>`, e.g. in histograms and scalars
-* assembling :doc:`concepts/pings` with the general information and the data payload
-* sending them to the server and local ping retention

-There are also some notable special cases:

-1. `Firefox on Glean (FOG) <../glean/index.html>`__ a wrapper around Glean for Firefox Desktop.
+In many cases, `Firefox on Glean (FOG) <../glean/index.html>`__ (the Firefox Desktop integration of Glean) is to be preferred over Telemetry.
-2. `GeckoView Streaming Telemetry <../internals/geckoview-streaming.html>`__ - gecko uses Desktop Telemetry for recording data, but on Android (Fenix) Glean is used for sending the data.
-GeckoView provides the necessary adapter to get the data from Desktop Telemetry to Glean.
+If your data would benefit from being in Telemetry as well as Glean, please consult the documentation for the
+`Glean Interface For Firefox Telemetry (GIFFT) <../glean/user/gifft.html>`__.

 *Note:* Mozilla's `data collection policy <https://wiki.mozilla.org/Firefox/Data_Collection>`_ documents the process and requirements that are applied here.